MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-financials-data-source-powerbi.md

 9. Select **Done**.
 10. Select **Close & Apply** from the ribbon to save the changes and close Power Query Editor.

-## <a name="see-related-microsoft-trainingtrainingmodulesconfigure-powerbi-excel-dynamics-365-business-centralindex" />See related [Microsoft training](/training/modules/configure-powerbi-excel-dynamics-365-business-central/index)
+## <a name="see-related-microsoft-training" />See related [Microsoft training](/training/modules/configure-powerbi-excel-dynamics-365-business-central/index)

 ## <a name="see-also" />See Also